-- 14.1 If under 15 years of age, an associate member of the association has the right- - 14.1.1 to attend any activity or event of the PNH including events and activities for contributing to ideas and improvements to the association - 14.1.2 to receive regular emails and notices of the association (if under 15 years via a parent or guardian who is a member) - 14.1.3 to receive notice of general meetings and of proposed special resolutions in the manner and time prescribed by these rules; and to attend and be heard at general meetings - 14.2 If 15 years of age or over, an associate member of the association has the right- - 14.2.1 to attend activities and events as per subrule 14.3 - 14.2.2 to receive regular emails and notices of the association - 14.2.3 to receive notice of general meetings and of proposed special resolutions in the manner and time prescribed by these rules; and to attend and be heard at general meetings - 14.3 An associate member has no voting rights, cannot be elected to committee, or nominate members to the committee
+- 14.1 If under 15 years of age, an associate member of the association has the right- - 14.1.1 to attend any activity or event of the PNH including events and activities for contributing to ideas and improvements to the association - 14.1.2 to receive regular emails and notices of the association (if 15 years or under via a parent or guardian who is a member) - 14.1.3 to receive notice of general meetings and of proposed special resolutions in the manner and time prescribed by these rules; and to attend and be heard at general meetings - 14.2 If 15 years of age or over, an associate member of the association has the right- - 14.2.1 to attend any event of the PNH - 14.2.2 to receive regular emails and notices of the association - 14.2.3 to receive notice of general meetings and of proposed special resolutions in the manner and time prescribed by these rules; and to attend and be heard at general meetings - 14.3 If 15 years of age or over, an associate member of the association cannot attend activities, other than employees. - 14.4 An associate member has no voting rights, cannot be elected to committee, or nominate members to the committee as per rule 9.5.